Skip to content

 Sophos Firewall - Packet Capture with active BPF filter and captured packets

-⚠️ PCAP data can contain IP addresses, hostnames, protocol details and, depending on the protocol, payload data.
+⚠️ PCAP data can contain IP addresses, hostnames, protocol details, and depending on the protocol, also payload data.
 Captures should only be shared with people or partners who are allowed to see this data.

-2. Turn on Packet Capture using the toggle.
+2. Turn on Packet Capture via the slider.

 4. Stop the capture again.